Schembechler on Twitter behavior: 'I was wrong'

 Schembechler, 53, stepped down just three days after he was hired as Michigan's assistant director of football recruiting.
 His statement conceded that he engaged in "flippant behavior on Twitter," which included numerous offensive and insensitive posts, including several suggesting slavery and Jim Crow had the positive effect of strengthening Black individuals and families.

-On May 20, Michigan athletic director Warde Maneul and coach Jim Harbaugh issued a shared statement announcing Schembechler's resignation.
+On May 20, Michigan athletic director Warde Manuel and coach Jim Harbaugh issued a shared statement announcing Schembechler's resignation.

 "We are aware of some comments and likes on social media that have caused concern and pain for individuals in our community," it read.
 "Michigan Athletics is fully committed to a place where our coaches, staff and student-athletes feel welcome and where we fully support the University's and Athletic Department's commitment to diversity, equity and inclusion."